aishaola/Flixter/README.md

 # Project 2 - *Flixter*

-**Name of your app** shows the latest movies currently playing in theaters.
+Flixter shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **18** hours spent in total